O1 Visas in The Woodlands, Texas

 Luis F. Hess, an experienced immigration attorney, also helps clients extend their period of stay under the O Visa after the initial period of stay ends.
 O-1 Visa holders have many advantages over other types of work visas.
 Unlike other types of visas, the O Visa has no limit to the number of times you can extend your stay, although the services of an experienced immigration attorney are needed to make sure your application is properly completed and that it provides sufficient grounds to support the request for an extension.

-Attorney for the O-1 Visa in The Woodlands, TX
+Attorney for the O1 Visas in Shenandoah, TX

 U.S. immigration law provides for several different types of O Visas including: